ipfs/specs/keystore/readme.md

 ##### Comments:

-Ensure that the user knows the implications of sending a key
+Ensure that the user knows the implications of sending a key.

 * * *